Raiondesu/vuse-rx/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest your own idea for vusx
+about: Suggest your own idea for vuse-rx
 title: ''
 labels: enhancement
 assignees: ''